qdrant/landing_page/qdrant-landing/content/blog/building-llm-powered-applications-in-production-hamza-farooq-vector-space-talks-006.md

 How do you think Hamza's background in machine learning and previous experiences at Google and Walmart Labs have influenced his approach to building LLM-powered applications?

 Hamza Farooq, an accomplished educator and AI enthusiast, is the founder of Traversaal.ai.
 His journey is marked by a relentless passion for AI exploration, particularly in building Large Language Models.
 As an adjunct professor at UCLA Anderson, Hamza shapes the future of AI by teaching cutting-edge technology courses.
 At Traversaal.ai, he empowers businesses with domain-specific AI solutions, focusing on conversational search and recommendation systems to deliver personalized experiences.
-With a diverse career spanning academia, industry, and entrepreneurship, Hamza brings a wealth of experience from roles at Google.
+With a diverse career spanning academia, industry, and entrepreneurship, Hamza brings a wealth of experience from time at Google.
 His overarching goal is to bridge the gap between AI innovation and real-world applications, introducing transformative solutions to the market.
 Hamza eagerly anticipates the dynamic challenges and opportunities in the ever-evolving field of AI and machine learning.

 ***Listen to the episode on [Spotify](https://open.spotify.com/episode/1oh31JA2XsqzuZhCUQVNN8?si=viPPgxiZR0agFhz1QlimSA), Apple Podcast, Podcast addicts, Castbox.
 You can also watch this episode on [YouTube](https://youtu.be/0N9ozwgmEQM).***